 Interfering with a building’s electricity supply can cause shocks, burns and even death by electrocution to anyone who touches an appliance or switch that’s connected to a tampered supply.
 Exposed wires can also lead to fires.

 What is the law around energy theft?

 Anyone convicted of energy theft can face up to five years in prison and a fine of £2,000.
-If property is damaged or people are harmed due to the energy theft, this sentence will become more severe.
+If property is damaged or people are harmed due to energy theft, this sentence can become even more severe.

 How to notice the signs of energy theft

-There are a few standout signs that energy theft is happening in your home or business:
+There are a few standout signs that electricity theft or gas theft is happening in your home or business:

-There is a gas or burning smell near the meter
+- There is a gas or burning smell, smoke or sparks coming from the meter

 What can you do to protect yourself from energy theft?